stfbk/MSRMP/README.md

 # Multi-Stakeholder Risk Assessment Tool

 It is a risk assessment tool that assesses the risk exposure levels in a multi-stakeholder manner for a given system.
 The tool has a two-fold purpose, (I) Evaluate and quantify risk levels for all involved stakeholders, and (II) Solving the risk minimization problem, which is a multi-objective optimization problem.
-This tool works based on JSON file, all inputs and outputs.
+This tool works with JSON files, all inputs and outputs.
 Before using the tool, we invite you to read the documentation files (see Documents Section) in order to have a clear view of how this tool works.
 The documents are the research papers that define the Multi-Stakeholder Risk Minimization Problem and solve this problem.

 ## Requirements